Ontario Highway 11: Future

 are in the detailed design process as of 2022, and are broken up into several sections: 6.6 km between Pearl and south of Ouimet; 10.3 km between Dorion Loop Road and near Highway 582; 8.3 km between Highway 582 and Coughlin Road; 4.7 km between Coughlin Road and Red Rock Road No. 9, crossing the Black Sturgeon River and connecting with the existing four lane route, and; 4.2 km through Nipigon, between Stillwater Creek and First Street.

 Highway 11 between Barrie and Gravenhurst is currently a right-in/right-out (RIRO) expressway (local access permitted, turnarounds via special interchanges), except for a section around Orillia which is a full freeway.
 Another freeway section (formerly Highway 400A) does exist in Barrie with the freeway segment from the southern terminus ending at Penetanguishene Road (Simcoe County Road 93).
 The MTO is currently planning on either converting the existing RIRO expressway to a full six-lane freeway or bypassing it with an entirely new alignment.
 An environmental and fiscal study concluded that the improvements from Barrie to Gravenhurst will involve the existing route being widened with the exception of a portion south of Gravenhurst that may potentially be constructed to the east of the current road.

+There are also plans to convert sections of Highway 11 north of North Bay to a 2+1 highway as a pilot project.
+The project will feature a centre passing lane that will alternate direction approximately every two to five kilometres.
+One section will span for 14 km from Sand Dam Road to Ellesmere Road, and the other will span for 16 km from Highway 64 to Jumping Caribou Lake Road.
+The section from Sand Dam Road to Ellesmere Road will be prioritized.
+A contract was awarded by the provincial government to AECOM Canada to begin the environmental assessment and design work in 2023.
+The Ministry of Transportation has stated that they would consider additional potential locations for a 2+1 highway after the pilot is completed and evaluated.

+In the 2025 Ontario general election, the government of Doug Ford made a campaign pledge to extend the 2+1 construction all the way to Cochrane, although no firm timeframe for this construction has yet been announced.
+In July 2025, the Federation of Northern Ontario Municipalities sent a proposal to the provincial and federal governments calling for the 2+1 upgrades to be made.